playfulprogramming/playfulprogramming/content/blog/what-are-react-server-components/index.md

 > Keep in mind, client-components will still pre-generate HTML on the server by default.
 The difference here is that the client re-initialization is now informed by the VDOM constructed on the server, allowing for drastically reduced required execution.

-# What is `use server` and `use client`?
+# What is `"use server"` and `"use client"`?

-In React Server Components, the syntax to dictate which components are rehydrated or not will vary from metaframework-to-metaframework.
-A `"use server"` and `"use client"` string at the top of each file is how Next.js makes this distinction.
+In React Server Components, `"use server"` and `"use client"` are strings at the top of the file or function that indicate where the React component should render.
+If `"use client"`, it will rehydrate on the client; otherwise it won't.

 Let's use Next.js' syntax to build out the example from above, distinguishing which type of component is which along the way: